IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

-# SCMI30-IITRPR: Smartphone Camera Model Identification Dataset Comprising both Similar and Random Content Image Sets
+# Benchmarking Code for SCMI30-IITRPR: Smartphone Camera Model Identification Dataset Comprising both Similar and Random Content Image Sets

-  SCMI30-IITRPR contains images captured using 30 smartphone cameras, of various renowned brands like Vivo, Oppo, Realme, Samsung, OnePlus, Nothing, Poco, Motorola, Redmi, and Apple.
-The dataset covers a broad spectrum of smartphone costs, catering to diverse demographic groups.
-The devices also have different operating systems.
-Images are captured in default auto-settings, ensuring consistent focus, white balance, and High Dynamic Range (HDR).
-All the images are saved in the existing .jpg format.
+  This repository provides code and trained models for reproducing the results presented in the paper "SCMI30-IITRPR: Smartphone Camera Model Identification Dataset Comprising both Similar and Random Image Sets,'' K. Rana, A. Jadhav, P. Dey, V. Rathi, P. Goyal, and G. Sharma, submitted for review.
+Users are referred to the paper for details of the benchmarks.
+Researchers that make use of the code should cite the paper.

 ## Declaration